-We’re taking a step back in time to look at some of the best cards from the 1978 Topps Baseball set.
+We’re taking a step back to look at some of the best cards from the 1978 Topps Baseball set.

-It’s a collection packed with some of the greatest talents from the era, including a number of players who were unlucky to miss out on a place in the Hall of Fame.
+It’s a collection packed with some of the most incredible talents from the era, including some players who were unlucky to miss out on a place in the Hall of Fame.

-A simple set with an understated design, it’s all about the images in this 1978 release.
+A simple set with an understated design is all about the images in this 1978 release.
 66 were also double printed, as Topps moved from 660 cards in 1977 to 726 in 1978, but kept the size of its printing sheets the same at 132 cards.

 - Record Breakers (1-7)

 The set contains cards from 20+ Hall of Fame players, including three from Yankees slugger Reggie Jackson.
 However, condition-related issues cause most cards to be held back from achieving the highest grades.

 1978 Paul Molitor & Alan Trammell Topps RC #707

 We’ll start with an RC that has to be seen as the most valuable card from the set.
 Featuring Mickey Klutts, Paul Molitor, Alan Trammel, and U.L.
 Washington, the ‘78 Rookie Shortstops collection feature small images of each player on the front.

 Popularly known as the Trammell/Molitor rookie card, it’s renowned for smudging on the front of the card where it says “Rookie Shortstops.”
 Finding gem mint versions is almost impossible, hence the exceptionally high asking price.